jtpio/jupytercon-2023-jupyterlite/index.md

 ---

-# Interactive Computing in the browser
+# :bulb: Interactive Computing in the browser

 - Python kernels:
   - Pyodide